 In Short Hacks: See, “you not only have to be a good coder to create a system like Linux, but you also have to be a sneaky bastard too” Said- Linus Torvalds.
-Ubuntu is one such OS which helps you to make something productive and also teaches you lots of Coding Stuff.
+Ubuntu is one such OS that helps you to make something productive and also teaches you lots of Coding Stuff.
 But, Its are not easy for Beginners to understand it easily.
-So to make your task easier, we have had added some Top 25 Most used Ubuntu Commands and Shortcuts of 2019
+So to make your task easier, we have had added some Top 25 Most used Ubuntu Commands and Shortcuts of 2020

 Top Ubuntu Commands: Most of the people who own a computer, use the Windows operating system in it!
 An operating system is a program, which makes it possible for us to interact and give commands to the computer.
 Without an operating system, one cannot perform any task on the computer.